-Okta acquihires Stormpath to expand identity management in apps and APIs
+Okta acquihires Stormpath, doubles down on identity in apps and APIs

 “Okta and Stormpath share a similar culture and desire to build products that will help our customers transform their businesses,” said Salazar.
 “Our team is excited to join Okta and accelerate efforts to help companies better manage identity across a wide spectrum of applications and services as they grow and scale their businesses.”

-Okta has traditionally sold its legacy services into the IT department and more specifically the CIO’s office.
-To date, its business touts a decent amount of ubiquity in the enterprise world, with integrations with more than 5,000 apps and thousands of customers and a business bolstered by a significant shift to the cloud for enterprise software that requires secure log-ins to use, as well as a rising tide of malicious hacks that have driven companies to have better control over their identity management policies.
+Okta has traditionally sold its legacy services into the IT department and more specifically the CIO’s office, who integrate the service on a custom basis on top of the apps that are used in the businesses.
+To date, Okta touts a decent amount of ubiquity in the enterprise world, with integrations with more than 5,000 apps and thousands of customers and a business bolstered by a significant shift to the cloud for enterprise software that requires secure log-ins to use, as well as a rising tide of malicious hacks that have driven companies to have better control over their identity management policies.

-This shift into API services and subsequent subsuming of Stormpath’s tech and team speaks to how the company is looking to grow its identity management business, expanding its customer scope by targeting a larger pool of users, developers.
+This shift into API services and the subsequent subsuming of Stormpath’s tech and team speaks to how the company is looking to grow its identity management business, expanding its customer scope by targeting a larger pool of users, developers.

 “Developers are becoming major buying centers and decision makers within organizations, and with no signs of that trend slowing, the need for secure application integration is growing,” Kerrest said.
 “We’ve seen this first-hand from our customers — and that’s what is driving us to build and scale the product, and the team supporting it, more quickly.”

-While the company is not commenting on its IPO plans at all — “No comment, but nice try!” was the response we got when we asked the other day — we’ve heard from sources, and it appears that others have as well, that it has been quietly laying the ground work for a public listing.
+While Okta is not commenting on its IPO plans at all — “No comment, but nice try!” was the response we got when we asked the other day — we’ve heard from sources, and it appears that others have as well, that it has been quietly laying the ground work for a public listing.

 This is something that Okta essentially projected that it would do when it last raised funding,in September 2015.

 Cultivating a line of business in APIs and working with developers gives the company a way to diversify its revenue stream, as well as grow it.

 In that vein, other areas of its business that Okta is growing include its relationship with large cloud providers to provide the identification layer for their services.